Isaiah-Ferguson/TradesWomanBE/README.md

 - `POST /Program/AddStipend.`: Adds a new Stipend.
 - `PUT /Program/EditStipend/{clientId}`: Edits a Stipend.
 - `GET /Program/GetStipend/{id}.`: Retrieves Stipend notes by ID.

+### CSVController
+- `GET /CSV/ExportClients.`: Exports Clients into a CSV File.
+- `GET /CSV/ExportClientsByProgram/{Program}.`: Exports Clients into a CSV File Filtered By Program.
+- `GET /CSV/ExportClientsByDate./{StartDate}/{EndDate}`: Exports Clients into a CSV File filtered By Date.
+- `GET /CSV/ExportClientsByDate.{StartDate}/{EndDate}/{Program}`: Exports Clients into a CSV File filtered By Date and Program.

 ### Why Use Async Methods / Task<IActionResult>?